Build a Real Career with Us.

 The position offers an excellent opportunity to work in a collaborative, team-oriented and sophisticated work environment.
 Candidates must possess excellent oral and written communication skills, and a desire to develop practice through creative and innovative marketing initiatives.

-The position offers an excellent opportunity to assume significant responsibility and hands-on experience in a collaborative, sophisticated and team-oriented work environment.
-Candidates must possess superior analytical and communication skills.
-Must also be highly motivated and have the ability to work both independently and as part of a larger team.
+The position offers an excellent opportunity to work in a collaborative, team-oriented and sophisticated work environment.
+Candidates must possess excellent oral and written communication skills.

 Seeking a Trusts & Estates paralegal for our Hartford office.
 The ideal candidate will have a minimum of five (5) years of experience in handling of all aspects of the estate and trust administration process.
 Fiduciary administration and/or accounting experience desirable.
 Primary responsibilities will include: